Loyalties (1986 film)

 Loyalties (also known as Double allégeance) is a 1986 British/Canadian drama film written and directed by Anne Wheeler.
 It was shot from July 8 to August 9, 1985 in Lac La Biche, Alberta and cost $2.5 million.

-The film was first shown on May 12 at the 1986 Cannes Film Festival.
+The film was first shown on May 12 at the 1986 Cannes Film Market.

 Plot

 Loyaties is a story about the relationships between an upper-class Englishwoman, her husband and their housekeeper.
 The film begins with a violent struggle, overlooked by a young boy and then cuts to a small plane preparing to land in Lac La Biche, Alberta, Canada.
 Lily Sutton tells the pilot of the plane that she and her three children are on their way to join her husband, David, who works as a doctor in the town, after emigrating from England.
 David appears happy to see his wife and children.

 A young waitress working in a bar, Rosanne Ladouceur, is assaulted by one of the patrons, later revealed to be her boyfriend, Eddy.
 Doctor Sutton attends to Rosanne after the fight.
 Later when Lily and David are alone, David asks if she told anyone the reason for them moving to Canada, she replies that she did not.
 Doctor Sutton, continues to attend to Rosanne's injuries after the fight, removing the stitches he gave her earlier.
 She reveals that she lost her job because of the fight.
 Lily and the children visit David while he's working but he does not have time to spend with them.
 Rosanne and Eddy quarrel over the bar fight and her losing her job, he tells her he's leaving to become a firefighter.

 David encounters Rosanne and her family sleeping next to a fire outside, Rosanne's sister had forgotten to pick them up and David offers them a ride home.
 David asks Rosanne if she would like a job helping Lily with their home and with the children, she accepts.
 David and Lily go to an outdoor barbeque so Lily can meet new people and make friends.
 It appears that David is having a better time at the party than Lily, until someone asks him more about his past and he quickly decides that they should leave.
 David tells Lily that he doesn’t like the other towns people, but Lily has started to warm up to them.
 David warns Lily not to be friends with the couple who have relatives working in Britain.